 Two AAA batteries must be inserted into the remote control in preparation.
-To do so, remove the flap from the battery compartment and insert the batteries the correct way around (see mark-ings).
+To do so, remove the flap from the battery compartment and insert the batteries the correct way around (see markings).
+Removing the batteries causes all stored data to be lost.
+The remote control will then access the default settings, which you are free to customise at any time.

-Fig. 5: Maximum distance
+Fig. 6: Maximum distance